seanbreckenridge/bgproc/README.md

 This uses [`evry`](https://github.com/seanbreckenridge/evry) to schedule commands/run things periodically. `evry` saves persistent files with timestamps to the computer for each job, which means this follows `anacron`s philosophy - the computer doesn't have to be running 24 x 7. `evry` checks when tasks were last run, and if that duration has elapsed (e.g. `2 days`), it runs the task.

-You can see my jobs/bgproc wrapper [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts), which I split into jobs specific to linux/mac.

 ## How?

 This runs any other files it finds recursively with `find` from the current directory that end with `.job`.
 You can alternatively provide directories which contain `.job` files as positional arguments.